 Prime Minister was Theresa May but she resigned after failing to close Brexit.
 Boris Johnson becomes became leader but had to call a General Election to get a majority.
 Donald Trump was President of the United States.
 For all the troubles, the 2019 Gold Sovereign Bullion Coin turned out to be a great investment and gold finished the year hitting seven-year highs.

-Description of the 2019 Gold Sovereign Bullion Coin
+2019 Gold Sovereign Bullion Coin

 The Obverse (front, heads) has Queen Elizabeth II's 5th portrait by Jody Clark.
 Her Majesty used the Royal Diamond crown which she wore for her coronation and this design has been used on gold sovereigns since 2015.
 Jody Clark was the first Royal Mint employee for over 100 years to design a coinage portrait of a Monarch.
 Clark was also the youngest (at 33) to do so.